syncfusion-content/wpf-docs/wpf/SfSmithChart/Data-Markers.md

 ## Customizing Marker

-The makrer’s interior, stroke, and size can be customized as demonstrated in the below code snippet.
+The markers interior, stroke, and size can be customized as demonstrated in the below code snippet.

 {% tabs %}